-The View’s Abby Huntsman Defends Trump Jr., Insists False Claims Of Rape Are Prevalent
+‘The View’ Co-Host Abby Huntsman Defends Trump Jr, Insists False Claims Of Rape Are Prevalent

 Huntsman went on to assert that women who make accusations of assault or rape against others should bring about more evidence than just their word.
 But legal commentator Sunny Hostin chimed in on the conversation as well, backing a claim Behar made earlier that such evidence isn’t always available.

-“I’ve tried a lot of cases with no forensic evidence and it’s just a women’s story and a man’s story and you have to determine who is credible,” Hostin said.
+“I’ve tried a lot of cases with no forensic evidence and it’s just a woman’s story and a man’s story and you have to determine who is credible,” Hostin said.

 She added her own criticisms of the president’s son.